 Although the terms “cover crops,” “green manure,” and “living mulches” are more commonly used in agricultural circles than in landscaping circles, some homeowners may find cover crops to be quite beneficial.

 Cover crops should be selected based on where you live.
-Legumes such as clover, hairy vetch, peas, beans, oats, annual ryegrass, winter rye, winter wheat, rapeseed, and buckwheat are among the cool-season options.
+Legumes such as clover, hairy vetch, peas, beans, oats, annual ryegrass, winter rye, wheat, rapeseed, and buckwheat are among the cool-season options.
 Warm-season crops include cowpeas, buckwheat, soybeans, and sorghum-sudangrass.

-Mow the cover crops first, then run a garden tiller over it, a procedure known as tilling under.
+Mow the cover crops first, then run a garden tiller over them, a procedure known as tilling under.
 Because you will be tilling shorter vegetation if you mow first, the tilling will be easier.
 After mowing, sprinkle compost over the same garden bed and till it under, just like you would with other beds that did not have cover crops.

 Recycling old mulch

 You can still use old mulch if it preserves its texture and size.
 It can continue to serve as a healthy soil cover.

 Though throwing out the old mulch may be tempting, don’t underestimate its worth.